 Configuring Compiler Settings

-This section describes how to gain access to the compiler settings, modify the list of recognized resources, exclude certain paths from compilation, select the desired compiler, and configure annotation processing.
+This section describes how to access the compiler settings, modify the list of recognized resources, exclude certain paths from compilation, select the desired compiler, and configure annotation processing.

 To configure compiler settings